Cookies are disappearing. Attribution is on its way out.

 3. Write like a human

 Don’t phrase attribution options in marketer-speak.
-Users may not know what you mean by “referral,” for instance, but they will understand “friend or family.”
+Users may not know what you mean by “referral,” for instance, but they'll understand “friend or family.”
 Keep the language human and skip the jargon.
 If you’re struggling to sound like a person, not a marketing robot, try reading what you’ve written out loud.

 For more ideas on how to sound conversational online, check out our handy guide over here.